-Killarney, a rural town of about 800 people, is a few kilometres from the New South Wales border, 120 km south-west of central Brisbane.
+Killarney, a rural town a few kilometres from the New South Wales border, is 120 km south-west of central Brisbane.
 It is in elevated country, on the headwaters of the Condamine River.

 The precise origin of the name is uncertain.
 There was a Killarney Station, an outstation of the famous Canning Downs pastoral run, about eight kilometres down the Condamine from the present town.
 There were also several picturesque lakes in the valley, fringed by wooded hills, reminiscent of Killarney, Ireland.

 Killarney's first important industry was cedar cutting, beginning in the 1850s.
 In 1867-68 the Killarney Inn was opened.
 The site for the Killarney township was surveyed about ten years later, by when there were also a general store, a police station, a school (1874) and a blacksmith.
 It was during the 1880s that Killarney laid down its infant institutions: Presbyterian and Anglican churches, a Queensland National Bank branch, a school of arts and, most significantly, the railway line in 1885 to the north-side of the river.
 The positioning of the terminus caused businesses to drift from the original south-side township to around the railway station.
 Killarney was also made the administrative centre of the Glengallan local government division (1879), a district that extended north-west to Warwick.

 With a population of over 600 people, Killarney was described in the Australian Handbook in 1903: